lilfolr/cits5503-book/Part2.md

 Request timeout for icmp_seq 1
 ```

+**You may need to type `ping -w 3 ec2-`... if you're not getting an output.
+This will show the packets lost.**
 It should timeout, as we have blocked ICMP \[push ctrl+c to stop pinging\].

 Now try the following: